 Dahm and her work have been profiled in VOGUE, Harper’s Bazaar, NY Mag, Coveteur, Vogue Italia, Zoe Report, Town & Country, The Strategist, Women’s Wear Daily, and more.

-L'approche unique de Dahm en matière de création permet de découvrir stratégiquement le cœur de l'identité d'une marque en développant, ou en extrayant, ses codes et en les positionnant comme un tissu conjonctif qui lie toutes les communications visuelles et écrites de la marque.
+L'approche créative de Catherine Dahm est poétique, originale et unique.
+Elle révèle stratégiquement l'essence même d'une marque en développant ou en extrayant ses codes et en les positionnant comme le tissu conjonctif qui relie toutes les communications visuelles et écrites.
+L'expérience de Catherine Dahm dans l'écriture et le storytelling ajoute de la profondeur à son travail créatif visuel.

 -